aspiers/openstack-day-israel-2017-compute-ha/markdown/postscript.md

 <!-- .slide: data-menu-title="Disclaimers" id="disclaimers" data-state="green-bg" -->
-### Unpublished Work of SUSE LLC.
-All Rights Reserved.

-This work is an unpublished work and contains confidential, proprietary and trade secret information of SUSE LLC.
-Access to this work is restricted to SUSE employees who have a need to know to perform tasks within the scope of their assignments.
-No part of this work may be practiced, performed, copied, distributed, revised, modified, translated, abridged, condensed, expanded, collected, or adapted without the prior written consent of SUSE.
-Any use or exploitation of this work without authorization could subject the perpetrator to criminal and civil liability.

 ### General Disclaimer

 This document is not to be construed as a promise by any participating